LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Aetherics/Force/Effects/PushPull.md

 As Spell component:
 Use: After spell effect makes an item (ex. with Shadow or Create) or creates a blast
-Cost: Equal to base effect cost
+Cost: Equal to total cost of all above components
 Benefit: The created object is immediately catapulted towards a target(s), giving the effect Short Range.
 If it created a Blast instead, it targets an adjacent Zone as a Cone.